cmdaoust/Experimental-SOPs/EEG/EEG_SOP.md

 - Hold the ear flaps and pull cap down, wiggling slightly side to side.
 - Make sure you pull the cap down to get it sitting firmly against the head.
 - Ask the participant to do up the chin strap. while you hold the mastoids still.
-- Ask the participant to poke their ears through the cap ear holes (if using mastoid electrodes, it is good to hold these still so they don't get dislodged).
+- Ask the participant to poke their ears through the cap ear holes (if using mastoid electrodes, it is good to hold these still so they don't get dislodged in the process).

 #### Center and Align the Cap
 - Make sure the cap is properly centered.